g200kg/webaudio-controls/README.md

 ## How to use

 - Install
- * Use command `bower install --save Polymer/polymer`, if you use bower.
+ * Use command `bower install --save g200kg/webaudio-controls`, if you use bower.
 Or download zipped file and deploy appropriately.
- * webaudio-controls also can be installed with : `bower install --save g200kg/webaudio-controls`

 - load webcomponents.js and polymer
   * &lt;script src="bower_components/webcomponentsjs/webcomponents-lite.min.js"&gt;&lt;/script&gt;<br/>